bookofproofs/bookofproofs.github.io/_sources/history/19th-century/angelescu.md

 title: Angelescu, Aurel
 born: 1886
 died: 1938
-keywords: Aurel Angelescu, Romanian, algebra, functions, Möbius, Correns Prize, analytical
+keywords: aurel angelescu,angelescu
-description: Aurel Angelescu, a Romanian mathematician, made key contributions to algebra and the theory of functions, such as Möbius transformation, Correns Prize, and analytical functions.
+description: Aurel Angelescu was a Romanian mathematician who contributed to the development of algebra and the theory of functions.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---